MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 ## Implement a Windows Search provider preview endpoint

-Search providers return the URL of an HTTP endpoint that provides an HTML preview of the page associated with each suggestion in the search results.
+Search providers return the URL of an HTTPS endpoint that provides an HTML preview of the page associated with each suggestion in the search results.
 The preview endpoint response must return the HTML code for a functioning page.

-### Preview HTTP request format
+### Preview HTTPS request format

-The http request to the preview endpoint uses the following format.
+The HTTPS request to the preview endpoint uses the following format.

 `https://contoso.com?Darkschemeovr=1`